Episode 1.1 (Secret Diary of a Call Girl)

 "Episode 1.1" is the series 1 premiere of the British television show Secret Diary of a Call Girl.

+The episode was filmed in May 2007.

 Plot

 The episode begins with Hannah Baxter walking across the eastern Golden Jubilee Bridge, she is then seen entering The May Fair and heading towards the lift.
 Whilst doing so she narrates, telling the viewer that she is a "whore".

 Hannah then wakes in her flat and begins directly addressing the audience, differentiating between herself and her alter-ego, Belle.
 She then continues describing her personal and professional life, her personal and professional living space and even her and Belle's contrasting fashion.
 However she is interrupted by a call from her agent, Stephanie, who informs her that a client will be round in 30 minutes.

 The client arrives and as he does Hannah runs through her "rules" with the audience, telling what makes her a good prostitute.
 Hannah quickly establishes that the man has a public sex fantasy, in particular in fields and stables.